 - Russian Roulette: Sam Game chooses to play this game.
-Every chamber was loaded with blanks.
+Every chamber is loaded with blanks.

 - Spoofing in the Rain: During the Daltons' dream, they have a sing-and-dance routine where they spoof Singin' in the Rain, while wearing raincoats and dancing in the rain.